mafhh/gemini-ai/readme.md

-# ResolveCX AI – Sentiment & Reply Suggestion POC
+# InnovTeams AI – Sentiment & Reply Suggestion POC

-Built by **InnovTeams** as a proof of concept for the ResolveCX platform.
+Built by **InnovTeams** as a proof of concept for the SAAS platform.

 ## Features
 - Multi-tenant SaaS architecture